isomorphic-software/smartclient-docs/classes/HTMLFlow.md

 | Name | Type | Optional | Default | Description |
 |------|------|----------|---------|-------------|
 | html | [HTMLString](../reference.md#type-htmlstring) | false | — | the html as loaded from the server return (HTML) html to be rendered |

 ### Groups

+- contentLoading

+---
+## Method: HTMLFlow.contentLoaded

+### Description
+StringMethod fired when content is completely loaded in this htmlFlow.
+Has no default implementation.
+May be observed or overridden as a notification type method to fire custom logic when loading completes.

+Notes:

+*   A call to [this.setContents()](Canvas.md#method-canvassetcontents) will cause this notification to be fired when the contents have been set.
+If [HTMLFlow.evalScriptBlocks](#attr-htmlflowevalscriptblocks) is true, and the HTML passed into `setContents()` contains any ``<script src=... >`` tags, this callback will be fired asynchronously once the scripts have been loaded from the server and executed, as well as having the widget content updated
+*   When using [HTMLFlow.contentsURL](#attr-htmlflowcontentsurl), this does not apply to htmlFlows with [contentsType](#attr-htmlflowcontentstype) set to `"page"`

+### Groups